 Jessica Wu, MD, a dermatologist in Los Angeles and author of Feed Your Face

 [NOTE: Our HMUAs do not stay for the photo session and rarely offer extra lipstick to our clients.
-So we offer clients straws to drink through during their photo sessions so lipstick doesn't get messed up.]
+So we offer clients straws to drink through during their photo sessions so lipstick doesn't get messed up.]“Oil and dirt build up, and then your skin is in contact with it.
+Wash it at least weekly.”

 S. Manjula Jegasothy, MD, founder of the Miami Skin Institute